bromite/bromite/README.md

 ## Does Bromite require root?
 No.

+## Is Bromite de-googled?

+Yes, although this has not been verified (and hardly can be) under all situations; if you were to find connections to cloud-based services please report them via the issue tracker.
+Projects which follow a strict approach on this are [Iridium](https://iridiumbrowser.de/) and [Inox patchset](https://github.com/gcarq/inox-patchset).

 ## What is the SystemWebView?
 It is the core component of Android for all web page visualizations.
 For example when you access a new wifi network and need to activate it, that is using the SystemWebView.
 If you do not know what it is then you do not need to install it.